-In order to student teach, students are required to have at least a B in methods courses, completed all field experience hours, demonstrated acceptable dispositions, and achieved an overall Q.P.A. of 3.0.
+In order to student teach, students are required to have a minimum of B in methods courses, completed all field experience hours, demonstrated acceptable dispositions, and achieved an overall Q.P.A. of 3.0.

 The practicum is a comprehensive experience that requires the student's exclusive attention.
-During the practicum, students are encouraged to register for only nine credit hours (the student teaching practicum, six credit hours; and the professional seminar, three credit hours), and, if possible, not to work.
-It is to the student's advantage that his/her practicum receives the best possible evaluation.
+During the practicum, students register for only nine credit hours (the student teaching practicum, six credit hours; and the professional seminar, three credit hours).
+The student teaching practicum is assessed by the university and P-12 supervisors.
 Student teaching is available only to students who have matriculated full time into the graduate teacher education programs.